ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 Note:

-qdeve is the bus and device tree system hierarchy system.
+qdev is the bus and device tree system hierarchy system.
 It allows QEMU to provide a unified interface to create, configure and plug devices.
 It means having generic internal and external APIs to handle devices.
 It provides a property system that allow